-Case Study: Turtle Graphics
+2.6 Case Study: Turtle Graphics Objects

-In Case Study CS.2, we use a graphics tool to (visually) illustrate the concepts covered in this chapter: objects, classes and class methods, object-oriented programming, and modules.
+In our first case study, we will use a graphics tool to (visually) illustrate the concepts covered in this chapter: objects, classes and class methods, object-oriented programming, and modules.
 The tool, Turtle graphics, allows a user to draw lines and shapes in a way that is similar to using a pen on paper.